Amitk3293/k8s-cluster-on-ec2-w-kops-terraform-argoCD-nginxIngress/README.md

 # Create an K8s cluster w Nginx-ingress & Argo-cd using kops and Terraform

-In this repo I created a simple k8s cluster on ec2 machines using kops and Terraform
+In this repo I created a k8s cluster w 3 nodes using kops and Terraform and used Helm_provider to create nginx-ingress and argo-cd.

 ## Authors